museum.jpg

 I realize these factors are only one part of the story, and there may be other options users would want that are not listed here.
 For this reason, I provided an option to add a description to support the design.
 By offering to feature the best designs in the museum and online, users are encouraged to be creative to find the best solution for the future.

-FINAL SCREEN
+FINAL PAGE

-The final page allows for advocacy by allowing users to save their reports and to share their ideas on social media.
+The final page encourages advocacy by allowing users to save their reports and to share their ideas on social media.
 Recognizing that simply designing an object is not enough, there are additional suggestions for changing consumer habits to have less impact on the earth.
 These suggestions intend to drive home considerations like shortening the supply chain, reusing or donating items instead of throwing them away, and investing in products that last long.